d4v1d-cub/ApproxMasterEqs.jl/README.md

          tspan::Vector{Float64}=[0.0, 1.0], p0::Float64=0.5, method=Tsit5, eth::Float64=1e-6,
          cbs_save::CallbackSet=CallbackSet(), dt_s::Float64=0.1, abstol::Float64=1e-6, reltol::Float64=1e-3)
 ```
-In its first version, the package works for models on hipergraphs where there is only one configuration in the factor nodes that unsatisfies the interaction (K-SAT like).
+In its first version, the package works for models on hipergraphs where only one configuration in the factor nodes unsatisfies the interaction (K-SAT like).
 This contains as a particular case a model with pairwise interactions (2-SAT like)

 ## How to provide a graph?

+The package

 ## How to provide a model?